 For projects which are still in their concept stage, where innovative architectural, structural or planning solutions have been identified through which existing challenges in a given space may be addressed.
-The project needs to highlight the likely positive impact it may create on the environmental quality of a place and the beneficial social impacts it has the potential to bring about.
+The project needs to highlight creativity, problem-solving, and real-world impact, celebrating efforts that showcase academic excellence, teamwork, and a commitment to advancing knowledge or addressing meaningful challenges.

 Eligibility Criteria